 For example,

-1) The book that I bought is interesting. (adjective clause modifying the noun “book”)
+bought is interesting. (adjective clause modifying the noun

-2) She is the girl who won the competition. (adjective clause modifying the noun “girl”)
+won the competition. (adjective clause modifying the noun "girl")

-3) I met the person whose car was stolen. (adjective clause modifying the noun “person”)
+car was stolen. (adjective clause modifying the noun "person")

 Adverbial Clauses